freenas/freenas-docs/userguide/taskmanager.rst

 The task manager shows a list of tasks performed by the %brand% system starting with the most recent.
-Click a task name to show start time, progress, finish time, and whether the task succeeded or failed are also displayed.
+Click a task name to show start time, progress, finish time, and whether the task succeeded are displayed.
 If a task failed, the error status is shown.

 Some tasks have a log.
 If a task run has a long, select that task and